Dillegrout: History

 The soup was first presented in 1068 at the coronation of Matilda of Flanders, the wife of William the Conqueror, by Tezelin, the royal cook.
 The couple liked the soup so much they presented Tezelin with the manor of Addington; to hold the manor he and his descendants would be required to present the dish at all coronations in perpetuity.
-This type of requirement, a kitchen or culinary serjeanty, was referred to by J. Horace Round as the "Maupygernon serjeanty" or the Addington serjeanty.
+This requirement, a type of kitchen or culinary serjeanty, was referred to by J. Horace Round as the "Maupygernon serjeanty" or the Addington serjeanty.

 The manor was held by "Tezelin, the King's cook", in Domesday.
 By the early 13th century, the making of "malpigernoun or girunt" was required.
 At the coronation of Richard II in 1377, the holder was no longer required to cook the dish himself, and William Bardolph made the presentation and the dish was called dilgerunt.
-Nicholas Leigh of Addington claimed the right to make a mess of pottage at the coronation of Mary I of England in 1553, and Oliver Leigh claimed the right to make "pigernout or herout" for the coronation of James I and Anne in 1603.
+Nicholas Leigh of Addington claimed the right to make a mess of pottage at the coronations of Edward VI in 1547 and Mary I of England in 1553, and Oliver or Oliph Leigh claimed the right to make "pigernout or herout" or "degeront" for the coronation of James I and Anne in 1603.

 In 1662 Thomas Leigh Esquire "was brought up to the Table with a Mess of Pottage called Dilegrout, by reason of his Tenure of the Manor of Addington."
 According to Thomas Blount, writing in his 1679 Fragmenta antiquitatis.
 Antient tenures of land, and jocular customs of some mannors, Charles II "accepted his service, but did not eat the pottage."
 After the 1685 coronation of Mary of Modena, wife of James II, when the then-lord of the manor of Addington made his presentation, he received a knighthood afterward.
 Stephen Whatley in his 1751 England's Gazetteer, or, an accurate description of all the cities, towns, and villages of the kingdom noted of the manor of Addington that "The Ld. of this manor, in the R. of Hen.
 III. held it by this service, viz. to make his Majesty a mess of pottage in an earthen pot in the K's. kitchen at his coronation, called Dilligrout."
 The soup was last presented in 1821 at the coronation of George IV when a deputy appointed by the Archbishop of Canterbury, then the owner of the manor, presented dillegrout that had been prepared by the king's cook.

-According to the coronation records, the procession by which the dillegrout is presented starts after the king enters the hall:
+According to coronation records, the procession by which the dillegrout is presented starts after the king enters the hall: